Adit-Jain-srm/SA_CapstoneProject_DynamicPricing/README.md

 1. **Baseline Linear Model**: A simple model based on occupancy and capacity
 2. **Demand-Based Model**: An advanced model incorporating occupancy volatility, traffic conditions, and special days
-3. **Competitive Pricing Model**: The most sophisticated model that also considers competitor pricing

 The goal is to create a more efficient parking system by adjusting prices dynamically to reflect current demand and market conditions, ultimately optimizing revenue and resource utilization.